dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 - The <xref:Microsoft.Win32.SafeHandles.SafeRegistryHandle> class, for registry keys.
 - The <xref:Microsoft.Win32.SafeHandles.SafeWaitHandle> class, for wait handles.

-<a name="base"></a>
-## Using a safe handle to implement the dispose pattern for a base class
+## Implement the dispose pattern with safe handles

 The following example illustrates the dispose pattern for a base class, `DisposableStreamResource`, that uses a safe handle to encapsulate unmanaged resources.
-It defines a `DisposableResource` class that uses a <xref:Microsoft.Win32.SafeHandles.SafeFileHandle> to wrap a <xref:System.IO.Stream> object that represents an open file.
-The `DisposableResource` method also includes a single property, `Size`, that returns the total number of bytes in the file stream.
+It defines a `DisposableStreamResource` class that uses a <xref:Microsoft.Win32.SafeHandles.SafeFileHandle> to wrap a <xref:System.IO.Stream> object that represents an open file.
+The class also includes a single property, `Size`, that returns the total number of bytes in the file stream.

 [!code-csharp[Conceptual.Disposable#9](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.disposable/cs/base1.cs#9)]
 [!code-vb[Conceptual.Disposable#9](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.disposable/vb/base1.vb#9)]

-<a name="derived"></a>
-## Using a safe handle to implement the dispose pattern for a derived class
+## Implement the dispose pattern for a derived class with safe handles

 The following example illustrates the dispose pattern for a derived class, `DisposableStreamResource2`, that inherits from the `DisposableStreamResource` class presented in the previous example.
 The class adds an additional method, `WriteFileInfo`, and uses a <xref:Microsoft.Win32.SafeHandles.SafeFileHandle> object to wrap the handle of the writable file.